top of page

 • Support to take part in class assemblies, concerts and plays

-• Support to be able to work in a group activity - this may include using visual scaffolding or having an adult working or closely monitoring that group.
+• Support to work in a group activity - this may include using visual scaffolding or having an adult work closely with or monitor the group.

 • Making sure that your child is given support but is still challenged academically.
-Even if your child finds group work difficult it is important that they are not grouped with lower-ability children if they don’t need to be.
+Even if your child finds group work difficult, they shouldn't be grouped with lower-ability children unless necessary.

 • Preparation before an activity so that they have time to process what is going to happen.